SayedAmmar7/To-Do-List-/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [MIT License](LICENSE) file for details.